bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Add #tabs, hidden, visible and visuallyhidden." />
 </p>

-And that will trigger this animation which fades that opacity down to zero over 200 milliseconds.
+<p>And that will trigger this animation which fades that opacity down to
+zero over 200 milliseconds.
 Old content.class name equals what &apos;&apos;visually hidden&apos;&apos;, make sure it matches how you spelled visually hidden over here.
 I&apos;m just going to check and make sure yeah I just did it all over your case, one word visually hidden.
 So that&apos;s going to that&apos;s going to set that one to visually hidden.
-It&apos;s still on the screen, but it&apos;s just been transitioned down to the opacity of zero, so you can&apos;t see it anymore.
+It&apos;s still on the screen, but it&apos;s just been transitioned down to the opacity of zero, so you can&apos;t see it anymore.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 259. capture old content (154) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">